h2non/fw/README.md

 - Simple and easy-to-use API
 - Tiny (~200 SLOC)
 - Dependency-free
-- Designed to be embedded in other libraries or applications
+- Designed to be embedded in libraries or applications

 ## Installation